Why depression is not recognized

 - You want to avoid being judged by others.
 They say to you - "just pull yourself together" or "think positive" and often do not understand.

-- Physical problems seem easier and quicker to treat – aches and pains, headaches, tension, exhaustion, nausea, stomach problems… These are often signs of a deeper cause – depression.
-It feels easier to avoid the root of the problem – depression and anxiety, by popping a pain killer, having a drink or shooter or two, or losing your cool and letting out tension and frustration on your loved ones.
+- Physical problems seem easier and quicker to treat - aches and pains, headaches, tension, exhaustion, nausea, stomach problems...
+These are often signs of a deeper cause - depression.
+It is easier to avoid the root of the problem - depression and anxiety.

 - It is too much effort.
 Lethargy, exhaustion, procrastination and the inability to find solutions and a lack of hope for the future are some symptoms of depression.

 So many people struggle with their lives, relationships, family and work because of depression.
-This is a pity because there are real possibilities of working effectively with different types of depression.
+This is sad because there are real possibilities of working effectively with different types of depression.

 10 Main Symptoms of Depression

-- There is no joy or hope, and no enthusiasm for the future.
+- There is no joy or hope for the future

-- Life is so painful and difficult that at times we want to be anywhere else but here.
+- Life is so painful and difficult we don't want to be around

 This could end up negatively affecting all aspects of your life, such as family life, relationships, work, health, finance etc.